infracost/actions/comment/README.md

 1. [Add repo secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) for `INFRACOST_API_KEY` and any other required credentials to your GitHub repo (e.g. `AWS_ACCESS_KEY_ID`).

-2. By default, the latest version of the Infracost CLI is installed; you can override that using the `version` input.
+2. Install the Infracost CLI; this action uses the `infracost output` command to generate the comment markdown from a terraform plan file.

     ```yml
     steps:
     - uses: infracost/actions/setup@master
       with:
         api_key: ${{ secrets.INFRACOST_API_KEY }}
-        version: latest # See https://github.com/infracost/infracost/releases for other versions
     ```

 3. Create a new file in `.github/workflows/infracost.yml` in your repo with the following content.
-Typically this action will be used in conjunction with the [setup-terraform](https://github.com/hashicorp/setup-terraform) action.
-The GitHub Actions [docs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on) describe other options for `on`, though `pull_request` is probably what you want.
+Typically this action will be use the [setup-terraform](https://github.com/hashicorp/setup-terraform) action to generate a plan.json file.

 ```yaml
 on: [pull_request]